Moksel-arch/Mokgadi-Selepe-AWS--re-Start-Journey/Projects/Readme.md

 # **AWS Cloud Projects Portfolio**

 Welcome to my project portfolio.
 This repository documents my journey in cloud computing.
-It currently features a group project from the AWS re/Start program (November 2025 Cohort).
+It currently features a group project from the AWS re/Start program (06 October 2025 Cohort).

 I will be updating this file with two more upcoming projects soon.